- Fire Department

 What does this mean?

-Tumbleweeds that are anchored in the soil and where wind has not naturally detached them are subject to either land clearing or weed abatement permits.
+Tumbleweeds that are anchored in the soil and where the wind has not naturally detached them are subject to either land clearing or weed abatement permits.
+Once a Tumbleweed is detached they now become “windblown”.

-Land clearing and weed abatement burning will not be allowed within the City of Pasco without a special permit or where there are reasonable alternatives.
+Land clearing and weed abatement burning will not be allowed within the City of Pasco.
 Land clearing or weed abatement debris cannot be hauled from an area where burning is prohibited to an area where burning is allowed.

 GENERAL BURNING RULES FOR WINDBLOWN TUMBLEWEEDS

-While windblown tumbleweed burning is allowed without a permit there are still rules that must be followed and other common sense rules should be followed:
+While windblown tumbleweed burning is allowed (outside city limits) during a "burn day" there are still rules that must be followed and other common-sense rules should be followed:

 Rules that must be followed: